samtron1412/docs/misc/common-term.md

   (SoC - microcontroller) combine many specialized processors.
 - Examples: CPU - Central processing unit, GPU - Graphics processing unit, Sound chip, PPU - Physics processing unit, etc.

+# Central Processing Unit (CPU)

+A central processing unit (CPU) is the electronic circuit that carries out the instructions of a computer program by performing the basic arithmetic, logical, control and input/output (I/O) operations specified by the instructions.
+- Control unit (CU)
+- Processing unit: ALU and registers
+- Most modern CPUs are microprocessors, meaning they are contained on a single integrated circuit (IC) chip.
+- A multi-core processor is a single chip containing two or more CPUs called "cores."
+- An IC that contains one or more CPUs, memory, and peripheral interfaces are called microcontroller or systems on a chip (SoC)